The most beautiful villages in Italy

 Pitigliano

-The village is located in Tuscany, halfway from Florence and Rome, perched atop a volcanic tufa ridge.
+The village is located in Tuscany, halfway between Florence and Rome, perched atop a volcanic tufa ridge.
 Its unmistakable skyline stands out from kilometers away and gives Pitigliano a surreal charm.
-It is also known as Little Jerusalem (Piccola Gerusalemme) due to the longstanding presence of a Jewish community.
+Due to the longstanding presence of a Jewish community, it is also known as Little Jerusalem (Piccola Gerusalemme).

 the most beautiful villages in Italy -Morano Calabro